ZhangShuui/ZhangShuui/README.md

 ## Hi there 👋 Nice to see you.
 Welcome to my page!
-I'm Shurui Zhang, an graduate student from NKU.
+I'm Shurui Zhang, an graduate student from NKU & HKUST MSc-IT.

-Now, I'm a master student in HKUST IT.
+Now, I'm a PhD student in HKUST.

 ### Things I code with

-- 🔭 I’m currently working on LLMs and Agents🤖.
+- 🔭 I’m currently working on LLMs Agents🤖 and LLM Persenality Alignment.
 - 🌃 Little rookie.
 Stay foolish.

 <!--